oke-aditya/blog/_posts/en/2020-12-05-challenges-ml-projects.md

 def area_rect(rect: Tuple):
   """
   Arguments:
     rect (Typle): A tuple denoting rectangle in (x, y, w, h) format.
 Where x, y are cordinates and w, h are width and height.
-  Return:
+  Returns (Int):
     Area of rectangle.
   """
   area = rect[2] * rect[3]